-To apply for assistance from the following Title IV Programs, a student must complete the Free Application for Federal Student Aid (FAFSA) on line at www.fafsa.gov.
-Computers are available for students who do not have access to a computer in the skywalk at MTC or a student can go to Stillwater Public Library.
+To apply for assistance from the following Title IV Programs, a student must complete the 2023-2024 Free Application for Federal Student Aid (FAFSA) online at www.studentaid.gov.
+Contact the Financial Aid Officer for assistance in accessing and completing the FAFSA.